fako/writing/setting/index.md

 A big downside for Tera is that only her mother Sinia can turn one of her paintings into a portal.
 Therefor she relies a lot on her mother and recents that she can't create the reality that she truly wants.
 A reality where she and The Barbarian King are happily in love with each other.
-Her mother deems a marriage between her daughter and a monkey unfit.
+Her mother deems a marriage between her daughter and a barbarian unfit.
 The many paintings that depict Tera and The Barbarian King in each others arms stand in a dusty basement unapproved by Sinia.
 The denial of Tera's love for The Barbarian King only makes it stronger.